aahamlin/aahamlin.github.io/_posts/2020-05-06-elm-page-navigation.md

 During the `update` function, the DoLogin msg returns a Cmd CompletedLogin msg.
 It accomplishes this by calling `Task.perform`.
 Like, `Http.send` this is an Elm function that produces `Cmd msg` outputs.
 In our case, the Login page produces a `Cmd Login.Msg`, as shown by the `update` function's type annotation which is using an uppercase Msg rather than a lowercase msg.

-The `fakeLogin` function runs the task (or Cmd) for us.
+The `fakeLogin` function runs the task for us, in other words, the `Task` creates the `Cmd msg` return value.
 And `Task.succeed` returns the success Result which contains a Viewer created from the token credential produced by `Api.login`.
 See the Msg type, `CompletedLogin (Result String Viewer)`

 ```